oscar-system/oscar-website/community.md

 All Software developed for the OSCAR project is available on [GitHub](https://github.com/oscar-system).

-If you want to contribute to OSCAR, please fork the repository you want to contribute there and provide a pull request.
+If you want to contribute to OSCAR, please fork the repository you want to contribute to and provide a pull request.